Leah1977/familyfavs/TESTING.md

 Tested the social contact links in the footer

-Tested the social contact links on all pages.
+I have tested the social contact links on all pages.
 When you click on a social link, the button will redirect you to the relevant page in a new window.

 **Expected**